Managing your income and how you spend money will give you an accurate financial picture.

 - Managing multiple spending accounts (checking and credit cards) made things more complicated.

-- Going into debt for day to day purchases on food, gas, etc. happened more frequently, as the details of our budget were hard to follow.
+- Going into debt for day-to-day purchases on food, gas, etc., happened more frequently, as our budget's details were hard to follow.

 - Mistakes are common and sometimes can be costly (credit card debt, over-drafting your checking account, missing a payment, etc.)